learn-co-curriculum/dsc-feature-selection-methods/README.md

+We'll also use `PolynomialFeatures` to transform the data and create interactions and squared terms:

 As you can see, we now have 65 total columns!
 You can imagine that this model will greatly overfit to the data.
 Let's try it out with our training and test set.

 ### Establish Baseline Model Metrics